thinglabsoss/superbird-tool/Readme.md

 In this mode, the device shows up on USB as: `1b8e:c003 Amlogic, Inc. GX-CHIP`

-### USB Burn Mode
+### Burn Mode
-This is a special uboot image, which we can interact with via usb.
+Amlogic devices have an `update` command in U-Boot which allows you to talk to the bootloader.
 The UART console output will typicaly end with:
 ```
 U-Boot 2015.01 (Jan 21 2022 - 08:55:34 - v1.0-57-gec3ec936c2)